 High Cup Nick Walk

-This spectacular glacial valley is one of the major highlights in the North Pennines AONB.
+This circular walk explores High Cup Nick, a spectacular glacial valley and one of the major highlights in the North Pennines AONB.
 The whole of the valley is within an area mapped as open country under the Countryside and Rights of Way Act 2000 hence there is a general right for walkers to roam at will.
 The section of the Pennine Way running through the area is also a bridleway therefore legally available to cyclists and horseriders too.

 The walk then descends through High Cup Gill where you will pass boulder fields on your way to High Cup Gill Beck.
 You continue along the beck through Middletongue Crag to Harbour Flatt where you join a country lane, taking you back to Dufton.